huggingface/blog/fine-tune-vit.md

 ```

-We're almost ready to train!
-The last thing we'll do before that is set up the training configuration by defining [`TrainingArguments`](https://huggingface.co/docs/transformers/v4.16.2/en/main_classes/trainer#transformers.TrainingArguments).
+Almost ready to train!
+The last thing needed before that is to set up the training configuration by defining [`TrainingArguments`](https://huggingface.co/docs/transformers/v4.16.2/en/main_classes/trainer#transformers.TrainingArguments).

 Most of these are pretty self-explanatory, but one that is quite important here is `remove_unused_columns=False`.
 This one will drop any features not used by the model's call function.
-By default it's `True` because usually its ideal to drop unused feature columns, as it makes it easier to unpack inputs into the model's call function.
+By default it's `True` because usually it's ideal to drop unused feature columns, making it easier to unpack inputs into the model's call function.
 But, in our case, we need the unused features ('image' in particular) in order to create 'pixel_values'.

 What I'm trying to say is that you'll have a bad time if you forget to set `remove_unused_columns=False`.